Le taiala taua e teu ai se ata palasitika: Ituaiga, Faamanuiaga, ma fofo gafataulimaina

 - HDPE (High-Density PE): Rigid and tear-resistant, used for grocery bags, trash liners, and industrial liners.

-- Polypropylene (PP) Film
+- Polypropylene (PP) Ata tifaga

 - Offers excellent clarity and heat resistance, making it perfect for snack packaging, laminated pouches, and medical supplies.

-- Polyvinyl Chloride (PVC) Film
+- Polyvinyl Chloride (PVC) Ata tifaga

 - Durable and transparent, commonly used for blister packaging, stationery, and construction films.